-You’ve heard of AML3D’s proprietary process Wire Additive Manufacturing (WAM®), a variant of Wire+Arc Additive Manufacturing (WAAM), and you are considering exploring the technology for the manufacture of your parts; but how do you determine if your part is suitable for WAM®?
+You’ve heard of AML3D’s proprietary process Wire Additive Manufacturing (WAM®), a variant of Wire+Arc Additive Manufacturing (WAAM), and you are considering exploring the technology for the manufacture of your parts; but how do you determine part suitability for WAM®?

 There are several design, material and production considerations when reviewing a part’s suitability for our WAM® process at AML3D®.
 With the help of BSI’s PAS 6012:2020 and our technical team, we can break it down as follows:

 How complex is the part that you are considering metal 3D printing?
 Parts that are highly complex or super simple may not be suitable.
 But there is a happy medium.